Skip to content

 When clothes are dried indoors without sufficient airflow, they can’t dry properly, leading to trapped moisture and a resultant musty smell.

-This is especially the case when you leave wet clothes in an enclosed space with no ventilation.
+This is especially the case when you leave wet or sweaty clothes in an enclosed space with no ventilation.

 To combat this, make sure there’s good airflow wherever you’re drying your clothes indoors.